Sierra Nevada Regional Resource Kit

 Data Credits and Disclaimers:

-• USDA Forest Service - Region 5 and Pacific Southwest Research Station (PSW)
+• Forest Service - Region 5 and Pacific Southwest Research Station (PSW)

 • Pyrologix - Primary data contact: James Newman (California State BLM Office) jnewman@blm.gov

 This 2022 dataset is an update produced by Pyrologix for the Bureau of Land Management (BLM) California State Office.
-The original 2020 dataset was developed by Pyrologix for the USFS Pacific Southwest Region.
+The original 2020 dataset was developed by Pyrologix for the Forest Service Pacific Southwest Region.
 Citation for this data is in the References section below.

 • Center for Ecosystem Climate Solutions (CECS) - UC Irvine